 Contact Jean-Luc to organise your flight: 0418 754 157 or www.paraglidingrainbow.com

 I haven’t done this one (yet).
-Skydiving is on my bucket-list, but since I’ve seen videos of a jump in a glacier in New Zealand, I’d like to do it there.
-However, I may one day succumb to the temptation of doing it in Rainbow Beach, just near Fraser Island -my favourite place in Australia – with a great landing on the beach.
+Skydiving is on my bucket list, but since I’ve seen videos of a jump in a glacier in New Zealand, I’d like to do it there.
+However, I may one day succumb to the temptation of doing it in Rainbow Beach with a great landing on the beach and fantastic views of K’gari (Fraser Island).

 Have you skydived before?
 In Rainbow Beach?
 I’d love to hear your feedback in the comments!